pivotal/docs-tap/scst-store/upgrading.hbs.md

-# Troubleshooting upgrading
+# Troubleshoot upgrading Supply Chain Security Tools - Store

-This topic describes upgrading issues and resolutions.
+This topic describes how you can troubleshoot upgrading issues Supply Chain Security Tools (SCST) - Store.

 ## <a id="deploy-does-not-exist"></a> Database deployment does not exist